txcsmad/txcsmad.com/README.rst

 Get all the dependencies we'll need to run Django.
 ::
+    # Use Homebrew for macOS.
+Replace with appropriate package manager for your platform
     brew install python3
     git clone git@github.com:txcsmad/txcsmad.com.git
     pip3 install -r requirements/local.txt